"Confronted by an economic system that leaves many behind, I have learned that often, the path to achievement is not forward, but inward."

 As my time in Uganda comes to a close, I am eager to find a way to frame entrepreneurship in this unique setting.
 Through my explorations so far, capturing this uniformly is complex.
 Humans are diverse and there is not one entrepreneurial mold.
 Furthermore, entrepreneurship not only extends across the breadth of goods and services that are already in existence but approach the boundaries of the imagination.
 Still, what makes this challenging also makes it exciting.
 Youth are eager to become professionals in what they are passionate about, and in the face of structural shortcomings, this could be the difference between despair and hope for those who find it hard to see a brighter future.

-Tom DeMaio is a rising second-year graduate student at Columbia University, School of International and Public Affairs (SIPA), where he is focusing on program design as well as monitoring and evaluation (M&E).
+Tom DeMaio is an MPA in Development Practice candidate at the at Columbia University, School of International and Public Affairs (SIPA), where he is focusing on program design as well as monitoring and evaluation (M&E).
 Prior to SIPA, Tom specialized in youth development through sport in Nigeria and The Bronx.